Rumpunzel/rpg-thingy/characters/talents-&-feats/fight.md

 ---

-### Armor Training

-Armor assets you use, gain the **Versatile** property (they do not automatically degrade when used with a different attribute than intended).

-Additionally, when adding dice from a shield asset to a defense roll, add **1** additional die.

 ### Deadly Precision

 Instead of using your disposition, you may decrease both your and your opponent's training by **1,** no matter the attribute.

+### Martial Artist

+Choose one of your traits representing your martial training; when testing Fight, your minimum effort is equal to the chosen trait's rating.

-### Weapon Master
+### Weapon Training

+You may use armor and weapon assets with any attribute without penalty.

-Whenever you add dice, an increase or decrease from a weapon asset, increase it by the weapon's masterpiece rating.
+Additionally, when you add dice, from an armor or weapon asset, add additional dice equal to the asset's masterpiece rating.

+Additionally, when an armor or weapon asset you use increases or decreases a value, also increase or decrease the value, respectively, by the asset's masterpiece rating.